jeffpar/pcjs.v1/disks/pcx86/apps/other/wordstar/pcjr/README.md

 It's worth noting that, despite being called "WordStar for PCjr", this version of WordStar appears to work fine on non-PCjr configurations, including the one below, which also has twice the memory (256Kb) that the PCjr supported (128Kb).
-We've taken care to boot [PC-DOS 2.10](/disks/pcx86/dos/ibm/2.10/) for this demo, because it's possible that WordStar for PCjr has some dependencies on that version of DOS (since the PCjr required PC-DOS 2.10 or later).
+We've taken care to boot [PC DOS 2.10](/disks/pcx86/dos/ibm/2.10/) for this demo, because it's possible that WordStar for PCjr has some dependencies on that version of DOS (since the PCjr required PC DOS 2.10 or later).

 We have also included another variation of the WordStar for PCjr binary (`WS.EXE`) on [Disk 1](#directory-of-wordstar-for-pcjr-disk-1), exactly as it was provided to us by a former MicroPro employee.
 It